-For a quarter century, Chris Bianco’s namesake pizzeria has garnered national acclaim, but Pizzeria Bianco ceased long ago to be his only venture.
-Another enterprise, Pane Bianco, has been around for over a decade-and-a-half.
+For over a quarter century, Chris Bianco’s namesake pizzeria has garnered national acclaim, but Pizzeria Bianco ceased long ago to be his only venture.
+Another enterprise, Pane Bianco, has been around for nearly two decades.
 Pane Bianco began as a sandwich shop with just a handful of items available for takeout or consumption on picnic tables outside.
 Since then, it has gone through several transformations, trying on new identities but never losing sight of its core mission of serving minimalistic preparations of fresh, high-quality ingredients on fresh bread.

-The two Panes have menus that are not quite 100% identical, but the overlap is considerable.
-The fundamentals remain some of the same ingredients used at Pizzeria Bianco: supple mozzarella, fresh basil, vibrant tomatoes, cured meats, and, of course, bread baked on site.
+The fundamentals remain some of the same ingredients used at Pizzeria Bianco: supple cheeses, fresh basil, vibrant tomatoes, cured meats, and, of course, bread baked on site.
 A mozzarella sandwich remains a classic item with only a little olive oil, salt, and pepper augmenting the harmonious union of the three traditional caprese ingredients of cheese, basil, and tomato.
 Omitting the bread, the same trio works equally well as an entree-sized salad.
 In fact, all of the standard sandwiches on the menu are available in a salad format.

-Two other items add to the lunchtime possibilities at Pane Bianco.
+A few other items add to the lunchtime possibilities at Pane Bianco.
 The first is a thick, mild vegetable soup.
 A cup of that pairs well with a slice of pizza al taglio, a completely different experience from the Neapolitan pies found at Pizzeria Bianco.
 Pizza al taglio is Roman street food, baked in trays and sold in rectangular slices for eating on the go.
 It’s crisper and thicker than regular Bianco pizzas.
-In terms of toppings, a simple caprese is always served, but one or two other varieties with toppings such as broccoli, goat cheese, or prosciutto are usually offered.
+In terms of toppings, a simple margherita is often served, but one or two other varieties with toppings such as broccoli, goat cheese, or prosciutto are usually offered.

 Desserts at both locations include a simple rice pudding, adorned not with the usual raisins but instead a bit of fruit compote in the center, and a decadent flourless chocolate cake.
 If these sound familiar, they’re both known from the menu at Pizzeria Bianco, where they’ve been standards for years.
-Additional choices include a varied selection of pastries, some coming from the.dinersaur, which now operates in Pane Bianco’s kitchen at the Central Avenue location.
-The Van Buren location also serves coffee and espresso.
-At Central, look to neighboring Lux for that.
+Additional sweets include simple treats like chocolate chip cookies and Italian ice in both chocolate and nutmeg flavors.
+The latter allows a spice that typically plays a supporting role to have an opportunity in the spotlight, and the result is surprisingly satisfying.

-Although both restaurants are currently open only during daylight hours, each has a liquor license.
-On Central Avenue, it’s draft beer and wine only.
-On Van Buren, those choices are augmented with cocktails, mainly as an accompaniment for weekend brunch service.
-With two locations and numerous twists and turns along the way, Pane Bianco has managed to maintain the quality of its core product, the sandwiches, while remaining open to innovation and experimentation that supports the entire Bianco family of restaurants and their customers.
+Although the restaurant is currently open only during daylight hours for lunch service, it has a liquor license for beer and wine with an emphasis on local craft brews and a few well selected vintages.
+Other beverage options include iced tea, bottled sodas, and sparkling water.
+With numerous changes, adaptations, and detours along the way, Pane Bianco has managed to maintain the quality of its core product, the sandwiches, while remaining open to innovation and experimentation that supports the entire Bianco family of restaurants and their customers.

 4404 N. Central Ave., Phoenix AZ 85012